-You can download the Windows 10 Technical Preview from here.
+You can download the Windows 10 ISO.
 Now before you go through the upgrade / clean install process, please verify the MD5 Hash or checksum of the ISO file that you downloaded.
-We do this to make sure we don’t have a corrupt or an incomplete download.
+We do this to make sure we don’t have a corrupt or incomplete download.

 Do note one thing – Windows Update will be set to automatically install important updates as they become available.
 You won’t be able to turn off automatic updates in Technical Preview, but you will be able to choose between a fast or slow update cadence.
 To change when preview builds are installed, open PC settings, click Upgrade and recovery, click Preview builds, and then click Change the time my PC installs preview builds.

-Most of the tips should help you get started with Windows 10 install it without much issues.
+Most of the tips should help you get started with Windows 10 install it without many issues.

-Finally after the installation of software and drivers, if you experience any instability, most likely it’s a software or driver that’s misbehaving rather than the operating system itself.
-For example random crashes, freezing so on.
-So you need to isolate the problem by looking at Event Viewer or Windows error logs etc. If you still experiencing problem you could always post your issue on our comments section or our forum to get more help.
+Finally, after the installation of software and drivers, if you experience any instability, most likely it’s a software or driver that’s misbehaving rather than the operating system itself.
+For example, random crashes, freezing so on.
+So you need to isolate the problem by looking at Event Viewer or Windows error logs etc. If you still experiencing problems you could always post your issue on our comments section or our forum to get more help.